The New York City Community Air Survey

 NYCCAS Sites

-In 2022, we monitored 78 routine locations and an additional 15 sites in low-income neighborhoods that benefit from additional monitoring to understand potential sources of emissions.
-We refer to these 15 sites as Environmental Justice Sites, in green on the map, and enhance our monitoring with their data when funding allows.
-More about monitoring at Environmental Justice Sites.
+In 2024, we monitored 73 routine locations Marker and an additional 11 sites in low-income neighborhoods Marker that benefit from additional monitoring to understand potential sources of emissions.
+We refer to these 11 sites as Environmental Justice Sites, in green on the map, and enhance our monitoring with their data when resources are available.
+Read more about monitoring at Environmental Justice Sites.

 Pollutant Maps

-Since it is impossible to sample the air in every location in New York City, we monitor representative sites to determine how pollution levels vary in relation to traffic, buildings, trees and other neighborhood factors.
-We use NYCCAS monitoring data along with data on land use, traffic, building emissions and other neighborhood factors around the monitors to build a model.
+Since it is impossible to sample the air in every location in New York City, we monitor representative sites to determine how pollution levels vary in relation to traffic, buildings, trees, and other neighborhood factors.
+We use NYCCAS monitoring data along with data on land use, traffic, building emissions, and other neighborhood factors around the monitors to build a model.
 This model is used to predict average air pollution levels at locations across the city, including places where no NYCCAS measurements were collected.
 For more details on emission source data, see Appendix 1 (PDF).
-For more details on the analysis methods, see NYCCAS Scientific Publications.

 Over time, there are better data available for us to understand the relationships between land use and pollution, and the air pollution patterns have shifted as the city changes.
-Although industrial land use has been a primary indicator of BC, NO, NO2 and PM2.5 pollution in the past, in the most recent years of data we see evidence that density of warehouses with loading docks better explains the difference in pollution levels between neighborhoods.
-Areas with a density of warehouses, such as Newtown Creek area in Queens and Brooklyn, near JFK airport, Sunset Park in Brooklyn and Hunts Point in the Bronx, have higher levels of pollution.
+Although industrial land use has been a primary indicator of BC, NO, NO2, and PM2.5 pollution in the past, in the most recent years of data we see evidence that density of warehouses with loading docks better explains the difference in pollution levels between neighborhoods.
+Areas with a density of warehouses, such as Newtown Creek area in Queens and Brooklyn, near JFK airport, Red Hook/Sunset Park in Brooklyn, and Hunts Point in the Bronx, have higher levels of pollution.

 There have been too few sites with SO2 values above the detection limit for us to include data after winter 2017-2018 in these maps and charts.
 SO2 levels have gone down dramatically since Local Law 43 of 2010 prohibited the burning of heavy fuel oil (No. 6) in New York City buildings (PDF).
 Historical maps for SO2 and other pollutants are available by clicking on the “All years” button below.

-- Citywide, annual average levels of Black Carbon declined by 48% between 2009 and 2022, an average of 0.05 micrograms per cubic meter per year.
+• Citywide, annual average levels of black carbon declined by 56% between 2009 and 2024, an average of 0.05 micrograms per cubic meter per year.

-- Across the 14-year period, higher levels were consistently seen near warehouses within industrial areas (reflecting increased truck traffic density) and in areas with higher nearby commercial cooking grills and charbroilers.
+• Across the 16-year period, higher levels were consistently seen near warehouses within industrial areas (reflecting increased truck traffic density) and in areas with higher nearby commercial cooking grills and charbroilers.

-- In 2022, seasonal average BC concentrations across NYCCAS monitoring sites ranged from 0.21 to 1.8 micrograms per cubic meter.
+• In 2024, seasonal average BC concentrations across NYCCAS monitoring sites ranged from 0.01 to 1.8 micrograms per cubic meter.
+During the summer, wildfire smoke likely increased 2024 levels at all sites evenly throughout the city.

 Pollutant Trends